Law and Development Training Programme

 Political Corruption and the impact on development

-In this session we will study how corruption drains the vital financial resources in place to fund economic and social development.
-We will analyse the modern meaning and manifestations of corruption, and the impact of corrupt regimes on achieving development goals.
+In this session we will study how corruption drains vital financial resources which might otherwise fund economic and social development.
+We will analyse the modern meaning and manifestations of corruption, and the impact of corrupt regimes and corrupt private sector actors on achieving development goals.

 Tax revenue – a challenge for development